Mr-KayZ/RTS-Extra-Docs/docs/Lenovo-Legion-T5-bug.md

 ## Known Solution

 - First, follow the steps to [reinstall NVidia drivers via DDU](https://rtech.support/docs/factoids/ddu.html)
-- Next run the [Lenovo patch tool](https://support.lenovo.com/us/en/solutions/ht513793-system-may-blue-screen-bsod-after-installing-nvidia-graphics-driver-version-2721146231-legion-t5-28imb05) after reinstalling the NVidia drivers.
+- Next run the [Lenovo patch tool](https://support.lenovo.com/us/en/solutions/ht513793-system-may-blue-screen-bsod-after-installing-nvidia-graphics-driver-version-2721146231-legion-t5-28imb05) after reinstalling the NVidia drivers:
+	- Download the Patch tool from here: [Lenovo T5 Support Page](https://pcsupport.lenovo.com/us/en/products/desktops-and-all-in-ones/legion-series/legion-t5-28imb05/downloads/driver-list/component?name=Patch)
+	- Unzip the tool file, three files should be present in the zip file.
+	- Run the `Repair bsod instruction.cmd` file as administrator.
+	- If successful, in Device Manager, the NVIDA USB 3.10 eXtensible Host Controller device will now have a download arrow in front of it.
+Install it, and you may restart the PC.

 This is in accordance with Lenovo guidelines and documentation, and has been proven to work across multiple systems.